 Hormones and Erectile Dysfunction

-In andropause, low testosterone levels create a chain effect that causes several symptoms including in some cases, erectile dysfunction.
-Testosterone affects both the ability and capability of men to produce erections.
-Diminished testosterone reduces libido or sexual drive and in turn can affect the ability to develop and sustain an erection.
+In andropause, low testosterone levels lead to a number of unwelcome symptoms, including erectile dysfunction.
+Testosterone affects both the ability and capability of a man to produce an erection.
+Diminished testosterone reduces libido or sex drive and in turn can affect the ability to develop and sustain an erection.
 In some cases, the sexual desire is there but men are incapable of an erection.
 This is because the brain is supposed to signal the release of nitric oxide which relaxes the muscles of penis, allowing blood flow.
 If nitric oxide is not released, like in the case of too much plaque in the arteries where nitric oxide is produced, it is difficult for a man to achieve an erection.

 High levels of the stress hormone cortisol can have a detrimental effect on testosterone.
-Prolactin, a chemical secreted from the brain's pituitary gland, is a player erectile dysfunction.
+Prolactin, a chemical secreted from the brain's pituitary gland, plays a key role in erectile dysfunction.
 High levels of prolactin can cause testosterone levels to decrease.
 Overactive thyroid hormones, or hypothyroidism, also stimulate the production of prolactin and diminish testosterone levels.
 Low testosterone that causes andropause in men could also be caused by hypogonadism or testicular failure.
 This testicular abnormality creates an extreme testosterone deficiency, leading to erectile dysfunction.

 Other contributors to erectile dysfunction include liver and kidney disease which can create hormone imbalances.
-For example, liver disease can causes high levels of estrogen in the male body, effectively contributing erectile dysfunction.
-The constriction of the veins, diabetes and blood pressure medication are also leading causes of erectile dysfunction.
+For example, liver disease can cause high levels of estrogen in the male body, effectively contributing erectile dysfunction.
+Constriction of the veins, diabetes, and blood pressure medication are also leading causes of erectile dysfunction.

 The Solution: Erectile Dysfunction Help

-BodyLogicMD affiliated physicians have successfully helped men with erectile dysfunction using a combination of bioidentical hormone replacement therapy, customized nutrition, supplement and fitness program.
-If low levels of testosterone or other male hormones are causing your erectile dysfunction, it is likely that balancing those hormones to their normal levels could resolve erectile dysfunction.
+BodyLogicMD affiliated physicians have successfully helped men with erectile dysfunction using a comprehensive treatment plan that includes bioidentical hormone replacement therapy, nutritional, and targeted supplement regimens.
+If low levels of testosterone or other male hormones are causing you to experience erectile dysfunction, it is likely that balancing those hormones to normal levels could resolve erectile dysfunction.
 A simple test to determine your hormone levels will help your physician determine if your erectile dysfunction is caused by low testosterone and if it is , bioidentical hormone therapy may be your ideal solution.

 Contact the BodyLogicMD bioidentical hormone doctor nearest you to schedule an appointment and learn more about how hormone therapy can eliminate erectile dysfunction in men.